What Do You Wear To No-Gi Jiu-Jitsu Class? | No-Gi BJJ Checklist

 Another option to wear in no-gi jiu-jitsu instead of shorts or under your shorts is jiu-jitsu spats.
 Spats are tight-fitting compression pants that offer some of the same benefits as rashguards.

-Personally, I wear spats under my grappling shorts for extra protection.
+Some people choose to wear spats under thier grappling shorts for extra protection.
 The more skin you can cover the better protected you are from ringworm or staph.

 Today you can find no-gi BJJ spats in all different colors and designs.
 So perhaps you can simply get some plain black spats or maybe some awesome tiger-striped spats instead.